 - Out of a minority population of 344,000, only 42,869 are self-employed.

-- There is a strong local support for small businesses, consumers like getting acquainted with business owners and that makes them feel welcome in their locality.
+- There is a strong local support for small businesses—consumers like getting acquainted with business owners because it makes them feel welcome in their locality.

 - The accommodation and food services sectors employ a total of 132,202 people.
 That’s 72.4% of the total private workforce.

-- SMBs in the mining, quarrying, oil and gas extraction industries have the smallest share of the private workforce with a cumulative 835 employees.
+- SMBs in the mining, quarrying, and oil and gas extraction industries have the smallest share of the private workforce, with a cumulative 835 employees.

 - There are 5,231 small business exporters in Oregon who are responsible for 24% of Oregon’s $21.3 billion worth of revenue in total exports.